 The following year, with support from the Walmart Foundation, a larger meeting was convened in Washington, DC, and a decision was made to define and distinguish the Coalition as a distinct sector in higher education with particular relevance to the problem of unequal access to and completion of college by underserved students.
 By 2012 the Coalition was established as a 501(c)3 organization with By-Laws, a Board of Directors and a mission to increase the degree attainment of low-income students by collaborating with one another and being a visible voice for our institutions and our students.

 With help from The Kresge Foundation, the Coalition engaged in a year of strategic planning, which culminated in hosting a national conference, Fulfilling Our Responsibility: Higher Education for the New Student Majority, in April 2014.
 The conference focused on the responsibility of higher education to develop and share strategies for the success of low-income students, and it accomplished many goals, including garnering media attention and engaging several non-member schools and organizations.

-There are now more than 30 colleges and universities (representing 21 states) who are Institutional Members of the Coalition and 20 individuals and organizations who are Associate Members of the Coalition.
+There are now more than 30 colleges and universities (representing 21 states) who are Institutional Members of the Coalition, 8 organization Associate Members and 16 individual Associate Members.